NCAR/NCARKernels/README.rst

 A collection of *kernels* extracted from various climate/weather simulation software.

-1. How to use the kernels
+1. How to use the kernels in this repository
 ===============================

 1.1 Download